elisenerissa/datascienceportfolio/capstone_project/README.md

 ## Conclusions and Future steps

 To conclude, the BERT model performed relatively well in terms of accuracy score.
-However, I have found quite a lot of limitations as I was testing the model with many variations of sentences with different sentiments.
+However, I have found a few limitations as I was testing the model with many variations of sentences with different sentiments.
 The limitations are elaborated below.

 **Limitations #1 (sentiment predictions):**

 It is predicting words like "okay" to be 5 star (To me, I would rate it as 3 or 4 star).
 This could be because many reviewers who think that certain features are "okay" have given a rating of 4 (which is a slightly above average type of rating).
-As we only fine-tuned the model with 3 classes (negative, neutral, positive), we have categoried 4 star rating to be positive.
+As we only fine-tuned the model with 3 classes (negative, neutral, positive), we have categorised 4 star rating to be positive.
 This explains why the model is giving a 5 star for feature that is described as "okay".

 **Solution #1:**